 Industry: The use of a building or land for the manufacture, production, processing, assembly or storage of goods or commodities.
 Includes research, testing, and large offices (more than ten employees); and others deemed similar in nature by the Zoning Board of Adjustment.

-Inn/Small hotel: an establishment providing for a fee three or more temporary guest rooms and customary lodging services, and subject to the Vermont rooms and meals tax.
+Inn/Small hotel: an establishment providing for a fee three or more up to six (6) temporary guest rooms and customary lodging services, and subject to the Vermont rooms and meals tax.

 Insignificant Activities and/or Repairs: